-Beginning on the date of the adoption of this bylaw, Building Permits (hereinafter, "permits") for no more than ten (10) new dwelling units shall be issued in each of the five (5) full calendar years following said adoption, those years being 2009, 2010, 2011, 2012 and 2013.
-See Section 7.2-1H below regarding the remainder of calendar year 2008.
-In addition, permits for no more than ten (10) new dwelling units created only under Article V (Open Space Design) or Section 8.6-2 B. 4.
-(Flexible Frontage) shall be issued in each of the five (5) full calendar years following said adoption, those years being 2009, 2010, 2011, 2012 and 2013.
-Each set of ten (10) permits shall be treated as a separate group of permits, but each shall be administered according to the terms contained in this section 7.2.
-More than ten (10) permit(s) may be issued in one year if paragraph 7.2-1E below applies.
-For the purposes of this Article VII, a one-family structure shall constitute one dwelling unit; a two-, three-, or four-family structure shall constitute one-half of a dwelling unit.
-In any calendar year, permits accounting for no greater than five (5) dwelling units shall be issued for any combination of two-, three-, or four-family structures (Examples: In a calendar year permits may be issued for no more than one four-family structure, or two two-family structures, or one three-family and one two-family structure).
+- A. Beginning on the date of the adoption of this bylaw, Building Permits (hereinafter, "permits") for no more than ten (10) new dwelling units shall be issued in each of the five (5) full calendar years following said adoption, those years being 2009, 2010, 2011, 2012 and 2013.
+See Subsection 7.2-1H below regarding the remainder of calendar year 2008. - B. In addition, permits for no more than ten (10) new dwelling units created only under Article V (Open Space Design) or Subsection 8.6-2 B(4) (Flexible Frontage) shall be issued in each of the five (5) full calendar years following said adoption, those years being 2009, 2010, 2011, 2012 and 2013. - C. Each set of ten (10) permits shall be treated as a separate group of permits, but each shall be administered according to the terms contained in this Section 7.2.
+More than ten (10) permit(s) may be issued in one year if Subsection 7.2-1E below applies. - 1.
+For the purposes of this Article VII, a one-family structure shall constitute one dwelling unit; a two-, three-, or four-family structure shall constitute two, three, or four dwelling units, respectively. - 2.
+An accessory apartment shall constitute one-half of a dwelling unit.
+In any calendar year, permits accounting for no greater than five (5) dwelling units shall be issued for any combination of two-, three-, or four-family structures - 3.
+(For example, in a calendar year permits may be issued for no more than one four-family structure, or two two-family structures, or one three-family and one two-family structure).